Chart Color Schemes

 Tascott has shown very soft population growth performance across periods assessed by AreaSearch

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to this methodology, the suburb's population is projected to decline by 43 persons by 2041.
-However, specific age cohorts are anticipated to grow, notably the 75 to 84 age group, which is projected to expand by 37 people over this period.
+AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are used.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+According to these projections, the Tascott (SA2) population is expected to decline by 43 persons by 2041.
+However, specific age cohorts like the 75 to 84 group are anticipated to grow, with a projected increase of 37 individuals over this period.

 Frequently Asked Questions - Population